biicode/docs/c++/building.rst

 ``bii cpp:configure`` command or ``bii cpp:build`` (which calls configure first), will generate all the build layout including your ``CMakeLists.txt`` file/s (one per block).

+.. container:: infonote

+     Use ``bii clean`` command to restore most of your project's meta-information.
+Here's more about :ref:`bii clean command<biiclean>`.

 ``CMakeLists.txt`` is generated in the root directory of your block (or blocks) that you have in your biicode project.

 ``CMakeLists.txt`` has 2 useful lines by default (stripping out comments):